Kapili at Hoopili

 No analysis available

 In-unit laundry is confirmed extremely strongly.
-Nearly every remark explicitly includes 'washer/dryer' or similar language, and the pattern is consistent across many listings and unit types, suggesting this is not a copy-paste error but a real building-wide feature available to buyers.
+Nearly every listing remark explicitly includes 'washer/dryer' or equivalent language, and the pattern is consistent across many repeated listings/models, suggesting copied but still reliable amenity text.
+Current MLS data also shows 20/20 listings with washer/dryer in inclusions, reinforcing this as a building feature.

 No analysis available